 Common Core learning standards are designed to ensure that each student is able to gain a set of skills before moving on to the next one.
-The only way our teachers can do this is by understanding each student's comprehension level, and focusing on how they learn.
-That's why the standards place such high priority on understanding a learner's thought process-whether for a math problem or a classic novel.

-This focus on individual student skills is why you might notice your child working on more group projects.
-Teachers are trying to understand what students are saying and how they explain their reasoning to their peers.
+The only way our teachers can do this is by understanding each student's comprehension level and focusing on how they learn.
+That's activities to better understand what students are saying and how they explain their reasoning to their peers.
 This, in turn, helps the teacher teach each student at his or her own level.